ishanac/FollowThru/README.md

 # FollowThru
-Turns “I’ll do it later” into consequences.
+Turns “I’ll do it later” into action.

 ## Description: